DynQ: A Dynamic Topology-Agnostic Quantum Virtual Machine via Quality-Weighted Community Detection: Evaluation

-We evaluate \system on a GH200-based noise simulator across five IBM Quantum backends - Pittsburgh, Kingston, Fez, Torino, and Marrakesh - to assess performance robustness under diverse noise characteristics and degrees of hardware heterogeneity.
-Although all backends share a heavy-hex coupling topology, they differ substantially in average error rates and, more critically, in the spatial variance of those errors.
+We evaluate five simulated IBM heavy-hex backends: Pittsburgh, Kingston, Fez, Torino, and Marrakesh, to assess performance robustness under diverse noise characteristics and degrees of hardware heterogeneity.
+We use the default compiler to compile all 29 circuits.